 That’s it.

-• ⚠️ Important: Some windows do not support moving the window if not from the window decoration, like Telegram when using native window decorations or Electron apps that use native window decorations, such as GitHub Desktop.
-In these cases, use the Plasma keyboard shortcut to drag a window or right-click on the Latte Dock over the application icon, select More Actions, and click Move.
+- ⚠️ Important: Some windows do not support moving the window if not from the window decoration, like Telegram when using native window decorations or Electron apps that use native window decorations, such as GitHub Desktop.
+In these cases, use the Plasma keyboard shortcut to drag a window or right-click on the bottom Dock over the application icon, select More Actions, and click Move.

-Disclaimer: We do not develop the KWin window manager.
-Please create issues at its bug tracker here to request features or report problems.
+Disclaimer: We have not developed the KWin window manager.
+To request features or report problems, please create issues at its bug tracker here.

 Using the HUD (plasma-hud)